zahrag/BIOSCAN-1M/README.md

 on the BIOSCAN dataset's RGB images, we implemented an offline preprocessing step.
 This involved utilizing a cropping tool to modify the original RGB images.
 By applying this preprocessing step, we aimed to optimize the subsequent experimental processes.

-To use the cropping tool, first add the module:
+To use our cropping tool, run the following:

 ```bash